-My name is John R. Rowe, Jr. My business address is 702 North Franklin Street, Tampa, Florida 33602.
-Assistant Vice President of Tampa Electric Company.
+My name is John R. Rowe, Jr. My business address is 702 8 North Franklin Street, Tampa, Florida 33602.
+9 Assistant Vice President of Tampa Electric Company.

-11 Please describe your educational background and business 12 experience.
+11 Please describe your educational background and business.
+0. 12 experience.

-14 A. I was educated in the public schools of Birmingham, Alabama; Evansville, Indiana; and Mt.
-Lebanon.
+14 A. I was educated in the public schools of Birmingham, Evansville, Indiana; Mt.
+End Lebanon.
 Pennsylvania.
 I was graduated in June, 1962 from the Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
 I am a Certified Public Accountant licensed to practice in Florida and a member of the American Institute of CPAs, the Florida Institute of CPAs, . and the National Association of Accountants.
-I joined Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting, of coordination

-Credit, General Accounting and Budget Departments over the 1 I became Assistant Controller in 1974, past 23 years.
-2 Controller in 1981, and I was elected to my present 3 position as Assistant Vice President in April, 1984.
-4 present responsibilities include 5 accounting and regulatory matters before this Commission 6 and the Federal Energy Regulatory Commission (FPSC) 7 (FERC).
-I have presented testimony before this Commission 8 9 in other proceedings.
+I joined Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting, Credit, General Accounting and Budget Departments over the past 23 years.
+I became Assistant Controller in 1974, Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984.
+Mv coordination present responsibilities incluõe of accounting and regulatory matters before this Commission and the Federal Energy Regulatory Commission (FERC).
+I have presented testimony before this Commission in other proceedings.

 What is the purpose of your testimony?
-Q.

-The purpose of my testimony is to respond to various areas 13 A. of Commission- and -company concern regarding confidentiality of certain fuel cost information supplied to the Commission.
+The purpose of my testimony is to respond to various areas 13 A. company concern regarding Commission anā ο£ confidentiality of certain fuel cost information supplied to the Commission.
 I intend to demonstrate why some of the data which is supplied in regular monthly reports on fuel costs to this Commission should be excluded from public disclosure as being "proprietary confidential business information" as defined by Section 366.093, Florida Statutes.

-Does Tampa Electric object to providing the Commission 23 Q-24 with report detailing all purchases of fuel. transportation and fuel handling services?
+Does Tampa Electric object to providing the Commission report detailing all purchases 24 transportation and fuel handling services?
 25

-Tampa Electric does not object to continuing No. furnish to the Commission the information it needs review company expenditures for fuel, transportation and fuel handling services.
-However, as I will describe it is clearly in the best interests of ratepayers and the company for this Commission to continue certain of this information submitted "Specified Confidential."
+Tampa Electric does not object to continuing to No. furnish to the Commission the information it needs review company expenditures for fuel, transportation and services.
+However, as I will fuel handling is clearly in the best interests of later, it ratepavers and the company for this Commission to continue treat certain ο£ this information "Specified Confidential."

-10 Q. What portion of the report should be confidential?
+.
+What portion of the report should be confidential?

-The cost of water transportation of coal which is billed to the regulated company by an affiliated company should De treated as confidential.
-Tampa Electric formed a water transportation system for the transport of coal in 1950's which not only provides the necessary services for Tampa Electric but also enjoys additional economies as it provides competitive services to outside customers. system has saved our electric customers many millions of dollars in transportation costs over the years and these savings are likely to continue in the future so long as the affiliated companies are able to maintain their ... competitive edge.
-Through this transportation system Tampa Electric's affiliated companies are able to move coal by barges from sources in Rentucky, Oklahoma
+The cost of water transportation of coal which is billed to the regulated company by an affiliated company should be treated as confidential.
+Tampa Electric formed a water transportation system for the transport of coal in the 1950's which not only provides the necessary services for Tampa Electric but also enjoys additional economies as it provides competitive services to outside customers. system has saved our electric customers many millions of dollars in transportation costs over the years and these savings are likely to continue in the future so long as affiliated companies are able to maintain their ... competitive edge.
+Through this transportation system Tamba Electric's affiliated companies are able to move coal by sources in Rentucky, Oklahoma barges from

-Illinois to a terminal on the east bank of the Mississippi River south of New Orleans for the purpose of off-loading, storing and transferring coal to ocean-going barges for transport to Tampa.
-These services are performed by TECO Transport and Trade companies: Mid-South Towing Company, which handles the coal by river barge; Electro Coal Transfer Corporation, which operates the storage and transfer facility and Gulf Coast Transit Company which provides ocean-going tugs and barges to move coal across the Gulf of Mexico.
+Illinois to a terminal on the east bank of the Mississippi River south of New Orleans for the purpose of off-loading, storing and transferring coal to ocean-going barges for These services are performed by TECO transport to Tampa.
+Transport and Trade companies: Mid-South Towing Company, by river barge; handles the coal Electro Coal Transfer Corporation, which operates the storage transfer facility and Gulf Coast Transit Company which provides ocean-going tugs and barges to move coal across the Gulf of Mexico.